apache/beam-site/src/documentation/programming-guide.md

 The Beam SDKs require a coder for every `PCollection` in your pipeline.
 Most of the time, however, you do not need to explicitly specify a coder, such as for an intermediate `PCollection` produced by a transform in the middle of your pipeline.
 In such cases, the Beam SDKs can infer an appropriate coder from the inputs and outputs of the transform used to produce the PCollection.

 {:.language-java}
-Each Pipeline object has a `CoderRegistry`.
+Each pipeline object has a `CoderRegistry`.
 The `CoderRegistry` represents a mapping of Java types to the default coders that the pipeline should use for `PCollection`s of each type.

+{:.language-py}
+The Beam SDK for Python has a `CoderRegistry` that represents a mapping of Python types to the default coder that should be used for `PCollection`s of each type.

 {:.language-java}
 By default, the Beam SDK for Java automatically infers the `Coder` for the elements of an output `PCollection` using the type parameter from the transform's function object, such as `DoFn`.
 In the case of `ParDo`, for example, a `DoFn<Integer, String>function` object accepts an input element of type `Integer` and produces an output element of type `String`.
 In such a case, the SDK for Java will automatically infer the default `Coder` for the output `PCollection<String>` (in the default pipeline `CoderRegistry`, this is `StringUtf8Coder`).

-{:.language-py}
-The Beam SDK for Python has a `CoderRegistry` that represents a mapping of Python types to the default coder that should be used for `PCollection`s of each type.

 {:.language-py}
 By default, the Beam SDK for Python automatically infers the `Coder` for the elements of an output `PCollection` using the typehints from the transform's function object, such as `DoFn`.
 In the case of `ParDo`, for example a `DoFn` with the typehints `@beam.typehints.with_input_types(int)` and `@beam.typehints.with_output_types(str)` accepts an input element of type int and produces an output element of type str.
 In such a case, the Beam SDK for Python will automatically infer the default `Coder` for the output `PCollection` (in the default pipeline `CoderRegistry`, this is `BytesCoder`).